Sports fan-shaped leaves; can grow 70 feet tall and endure various climates.

 Reader gripe: the sticky, sappy cotton pods; the endless sticks and twigs

 More Trees You Should Never Plant in Your YardLinden (Tilia)

-A stately deciduous tree that grows to 60 feet tall.
+Grows to 60 feet tall.
 Native to eastern North America.
 Attracts aphids, which causes it to drip sap called honeydew.

 More Trees You Should Never Plant in Your YardWeeping willow (Salix babylonic)